RestrictedPower/Competitive-Programming-Java-Libraries/README.md

   - A GCD algorithm (greatest common divisor)
   - A ModInverse algorithm (using Euclid's gcd extended algorithm) to compute a^-1 % MOD
   - An factorial initialization function.
-  - nCr and nPr algorithms (for mod values too), they both require factorial initialization before used.
+  - nCr and nPr algorithms (also for values % MOD), they both require factorial initialization before used.
   - An upper bound utility.
-This takes as a parameter an array and a value and returns the largest index i where (value >= a[i])
+This takes as a parameter an array and a value and returns the smallest index i where (value > a[i])
   - A lower bound utility.
 This takes as a parameter an array and a value and returns the smallest index i where (value =< a[i])
   - Note: lower and higher bounds should be used on sorted arrays.
 They work as described even if the array contains duplicates.